 Training and Coaching

-To support Embedding Evaluation participants in integrating evaluation into their libraries and developing and implementing a 9-month evaluation project over the course of the experience, all team members are required to participate in the following training and coaching activities:
+To support Embedding Evaluation participants in integrating evaluation into their libraries and developing and implementing a 9-month evaluation project over the course of the experience, all team members are required to participate in the following training and coaching activities (dates are for the Colorado cohort):

-- Six 60-minute virtual coaching sessions (conducted via video chat) with instructors between November 2019 and May 2020.
+- Six 60-minute virtual coaching sessions (conducted via video chat) with instructors between fall 2020 and spring 2021.
 Four of these sessions will be with evaluation coordinators and any additional team members, one with supervisors only, and one with the entire team (evaluation coordinator, supervisor, and any additional team members).

-- Six 60-minute virtual group discussions (conducted via video chat) with teams from other Embedding Evaluation libraries between November 2019 and May 2020
+- Six 60-minute virtual cohort discussions (conducted via video chat) with teams from other Embedding Evaluation libraries between fall 2020 and spring 2021

 *All teams will receive funds to offset travel expenses.
 See Financial Support for more information.